Toygan/toygan.github.io/_pages/about.md

 Previously, I worked in radar system design, FPGA development, and image processing at ASELSAN and ORTANA, as well as multi-contrast MRI reconstruction during my Master’s studies at Bilkent University.
 These experiences shaped my expertise across domains such as MR image reconstruction, radar SAR, HDR imaging, embedded systems, and low-level algorithm implementation.

-On this site, you will find information about my **publications, projects, teaching, and CV**.
+On this site, you will find information about me.
 ---

 Research Highlights